abdulsaleh/asyncio-for-ai/src/llm-responses.md

 In this challenge, you'll use `asyncio` to send concurrent requests to the Gemini API.
 You'll start with a basic synchronous script, measure its performance, then use `asyncio` to write a faster async solution.

+## Before you start

+The following functions or classes are relevant for this chapter.
+It might be helpful to read their docs before you start:

+* `asyncio.gather()` for waiting on running tasks.

 ### Step 0

 To get started, get a Gemini API key from [Google AI Studio](https://aistudio.google.com/app/api-keys).
 We use the Gemini API because it has a generous free tier, but any async model API will work.